 If you're choosing between Rocket Money and Monarch Money, you're already in the top tier of personal finance shoppers.
 Both are excellent.
 Both replaced Mint for a lot of people.
 Neither is universally better.
 The right pick depends almost entirely on whether you want money to be visible (Rocket Money) or money to be deliberate (Monarch).

-- Choose Rocket Money if you want passive automated tracking, free-tier access, subscription cancellation help, bill negotiation, and a free credit score.
-Try Rocket Money free →
+- Choose Rocket Money if you want passive automated tracking, a useful free tier, in-app subscription cancellation help, bill negotiation, and a free credit score.

-- Choose Monarch Money if you want a polished budgeting experience, real household sharing for couples, deeper investment tracking, and you’re willing to pay $99/year with no free tier.
+- Choose Monarch Money if you want a polished budgeting experience, real household sharing for couples, deeper investment tracking, an in-app AI Assistant, and you're willing to pay for the full feature set.

 What each app is actually designed to do